Atomoxetine Review: The Best ADHD Medication?

 Atomoxetine, sometimes referred to by its full chemical name atomoxetine hydrochloride or atomoxetine HCL for short, is a prescription drug that's FDA-approved to treat attention deficit hyperactivity disorder (ADHD).

 But is atomoxetine actually proven in clinical trials to reduce ADHD symptoms?
 Does the drug cause any side effects?
-How does it compare to Adderall and its branded alternative Strattera?
-And how do real users describe its effects?
+Is it more effective than Adderall?
+And how do real users rate and describe its effects?

-In this article we’ll answer all of these questions and more as we review clinical studies on atomoxetine to determine whether or not it's effective, document its side effects, compare it to other ADHD medications and share real, unsponsored user reviews of the drug.
+In this article we’ll answer all of these questions and more, as we review clinical studies on atomoxetine to determine whether or not it's effective for ADHD symptoms.

-There have been many clinical trials examining the effectiveness of atomoxetine for treating symptoms of ADHD, on both pediatric (children) and adult patient populations.
+There have been many clinical trials examining the effectiveness of atomoxetine for treating symptoms of ADHD, in both pediatric (children) and adult patient populations.

-A meta-study published in the Pediatric Drugs journal examined how effective atomoxetine is for children with ADHD, and compared it to other drugs.
+A meta-study published in the Pediatric Drugs journal examined how effective atomoxetine is in children with ADHD, and compared it to other drugs.

 The study authors concluded that atomoxetine is more effective than all other ADHD medications in both children and adolescents.
-Those taking atomoxetine had higher scores for health-related quality of life than the patients who were taking placebo (inert) pills.
+Those taking atomoxetine had higher scores for health-related quality of life than the trial participants who were taking placebo (inert) pills.

 Another thorough medical review analyzed patient data from over 3,000 patients with ADHD who took atomoxetine.

-We will conclude from the available medical literature that atomoxetine is effective for treating ADHD in children, adolescents and adults.
+We will conclude from the available medical literature that atomoxetine is effective for treating ADHD in children, adolescents and adults, which is unsurprising given that it's approved by the FDA for that indication.

 Atomoxetine's black box warning references that the drug can increase suicidal thoughts in children and adolescents